haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Can not change the project information
 * Correct year format of contact birthday
 * Prevent the issue of can not view task or bug because the project short name is invalid
+* Do not display year in birthday combo box

 Version 5.0.2
 -----------------------------